torvalds/linux/Documentation/arch/arm64/sme.rst

 This section provides a minimal description of the additions made by SME to the ARMv8-A programmer's model that are relevant to this document.

-Note: This section is for information only and not intended to be complete or to replace any architectural specification.
+Analte: This section is for information only and analt intended to be complete or to replace any architectural specification.

 A.1.
 Registers